Kovirum/hamster_kombat_instant_keygen_tg/docs/proxy-setup.md

 - Ensure that the port and address are correct.
 - Make sure that your proxy server is operational and accessible.

+### Notes:
-- Do not use free proxy servers to transfer confidential information.
-Such servers are also unstable and may not work
+- We do not recommend that you use free proxies.
+They are unsafe and may not work correctly.
-- If your https proxy is not working, try changing the protocol to http://
+- If your `https` proxy is not working, try changing the protocol to `http://`
+- At the initial launch, the proxy may give several errors.
+If the work has returned to normal after that, then everything is fine.